-The songs can be narrated by either:

-- the surviving victim

-- the criminal himself / herself

-- or in some cases, the songs are recounted by the ghosts of the murdered
+The songs can be narrated by either the surviving victim or the criminal himself.
+In some cases the songs are recounted by the ghosts of the murdered.

 Parallel structure and repetition of verses is common.

 The victim's story may be repeated to three or four different individuals before any action is taken against the murderer.